How To Story Edit Like A Pro

 A story edit is the first step in the self-editing process after you’ve finished your first draft.
 Story editing is also known as structural editing or development editing, and it is the most important step to ensure you have a story that readers will connect with.
 Copy editing and proofreading come after your story edit.

-If you begin a story edit with the top 3 questions I give you below for character, plot, and settings, you’ll find your creative juices start flowing and you’ll be amazed at how this will help you improve your story.
+If you begin a story edit with the top three questions I give you below for character, plot, and settings, you’ll find your creative juices start flowing, and you’ll be amazed at how this will help you improve your story.

 We’re going to look at characters first.